|Tips for Coping with Stall Boredom and Stable Vices |

-Nature intended horses to roam throughout the day foraging for vegetation and nibbling small amounts of grass almost continually-activities that keep them occupied and their digestive systems functioning well.
+Nature intended horses to roam throughout the day foraging for vegetation and nibbling small amounts of grass almost continually- activities that keep them occupied and their digestive systems functioning well.
 As best we can, we simulate the environment nature intended for our horses with daily turnout, regular exercise and plenty of hay given throughout the day.
 But occasionally, a horse must receive stall rest to recover from an injury or illness, or bad weather forces restricted activity and increased confinement.
-Confinement can cause stress in horses, and it may bring out undesirable behaviors such as circling, weaving, stall kicking, wood chewing and cribbing.
+Confinement can cause stress in horses, and it may bring out undesirable behaviors, known as stable vices, such as circling, weaving, stall kicking, wood chewing and cribbing.

 Tip: A small mesh hay net may be your best tool for slowing your horse's hay consumption rate to keep him actively nibbling for a longer time than when hay is served loosely.
 They're available in small and large sizes.

-Here are some suggestions for keeping your horse occupied in its stall, followed by some humane solutions for the common stall vices of kicking and cribbing.
+Here are some suggestions for keeping your horse occupied in its stall, followed by some humane solutions for the common stable vices of kicking and cribbing.

 Toys and Amusements